 Pisteuo = To Believe, To Obey

-The words faith and obedience /believe and obey /disbelieve and disobey are synonymous throughout all of Scripture and come from the same word in the original Greek.
-Obey was a common meaning of pisteuo in ancient Greek.
-Pisteuo means to believe, entrust, to be persuaded of, to place confidence in of the thing believed, to dedicate one’s life to, to obey.
+The terms faith and obedience, believe and obey, disbelieve and disobey are interchangeable in all of Scripture and are derived from the same Greek word.
+In ancient Greek, pisteuo commonly signified obedience.
+Pisteuo encompasses the meanings of to believe, entrust, be persuaded of, place confidence in the thing believed, dedicate one’s life to, and obey.

-When we trust in Jesus we naturally desire to obey Him.
-This is not because we can earn His favor by our good works but because we believe in Him as our Savior and desire to submit to Him as Lord of the universe.
-It's because we know and trust that Jesus Christ is the way, the truth, and the life (John 14:6).
-It's because God's grace has inclined our hearts toward Him, put His Spirit in us, and given us a new nature through our second birth.
-This new nature includes a growing love towards righteousness and all the things that God loves and a growing hatred toward sin and all the things that God hates.
+Trusting in Jesus leads us to naturally want to follow His commands.
+Our obedience is not a means to earn His approval through good deeds, but stems from our faith in Him as our Savior and our willingness to acknowledge Him as the ultimate authority.
+Our motivation comes from our belief in Jesus Christ as the way, the truth, and the life (John 14:6).
+It is the result of God's grace guiding our hearts towards Him, instilling His Spirit within us, and granting us a new nature through our spiritual rebirth.
+This new nature fosters a deepening love for righteousness and all that aligns with God's will, as well as a growing aversion to sin and all that opposes God's ways.

 Easy Belivism Heresy